arkhyst/tasty-brains/README.md

 ---

 ## Overview
 *Tasty Brains* is a **spooky cooking-survival game prototype** developed under strict **Game Jam constraints**.
 Players must prepare grotesque dishes under pressure, managing limited resources, time, and increasingly absurd demands.
 The project was conceived, designed, and implemented in a very short timeframe, prioritizing **core mechanics, tone, and experimentation** over polish or long-term scalability.

+The development lasted for **3 days**, and the team was composed by **2 people**.

 ---